 The reason God has joined us to Christ is that we may bring forth the fruit of righteousness in our lives.
 When the nations of the earth witness our righteous behavior they will glorify God.

-But after thy hardness and impenitent heart treasurest up unto thyself wrath against the day of wrath and revelation of the righteous judgment of God; (Romans 2:5)
+But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God, (Romans 2:5)

 We do not have to strain to bear fruit.
 The fruit of godliness is the natural result of abiding consistently and continually in Christ.
 It is abiding in Christ that must become the focus of our attention.

 Every day of our Christian pilgrimage, abiding in Christ is a little more difficult than the preceding day.
 Why is this?
 When the Lord Jesus first receives us into Himself, He accepts our entire personality.
 We experience a sense of being without guilt in the sight of God, and the Scripture confirms this belief.
 We then may imagine that the Lord is entirely pleased with our person.